yanshu/project_Transit_Search/README.md

 This project searches for transiting planets candidates in Kepler data using Aigran & Irwin's transit search algorithm[1].
 The basic idea is: loop through different trial periods, trial transit durations and trial transit epochs, find out which (p, d, e) maximizes the Q value, which is basically the square of the signal to noise ratio (SNR).
 In our code, we use log10(Q) instead of just Q.

-The core code for transit search is the function: transit_detection!(), whose input parameters are: (TIME,FLUX,length_f,f_min, f_max).
+functions.jl and para_functions.jl contain all the functions for this project.
+The former is the serial vesion, and the latter is the parallel version.
+The core function is: transit_detection!(), whose input parameters are: (TIME,FLUX,length_f,f_min, f_max).
 TIME and FLUX are the preprocessed time array and flux array, length_f is the number of trial frequencies, f_min, f_max are the minimum and maximum trial frequencies.
 The output of transit_detection!() is ((best_p,best_d,best_e,best_logQ,logQ_p), i.e. the best estimated period, transit duration and epoch, the corresponding logQ value and the array that stores each logQ value for each trial period.

 The main steps of transit_detection!() is: (1) For a given trial period value, do phase folding; (2) For each trial duration and trial epoch, identify the in-transit data points in this phased flux, and calculate the logQ for it; (3) Compare all logQ values, get the maximum logQ, then the corresponding (p, e, d) is the best estimated result.